 Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
 Such expenditures are recognized following the applicable cost principles contained in the Uniform Guidance where certain types of expenditures are not allowable or are limited as to reimbursement.
-Negative amounts shown on the Schedule, if any, represent unexpended advances which have been returned to the grantor.
+Negative amounts shown on the Schedule, if any, represent adjustments or credits made, in the normal course of business to amounts reported as expenditures in prior years.